Above: Colonel Kane Bunbury of Moyle (1777-1874)

 * Rathmore, in Rathmore parish, he leased 20 acres from Rev John B Magennis (part of the living?), plus the 24 acres including house and mill from Kane Bunbury

-Six years prior to this survey, Rev Megennis (sic) had married Joseph Malone’s eldest daughter Mary to Bartholomew Watters of Tinryland.
+Six years prior to this survey, Rev Megennis (sic) had officiated at the marriage of Joseph Malone’s eldest daughter Mary to Bartholomew Watters of Tinryland.

 This was all prime farming country bordering the Slaney.
 Adding in his mill, Bill rightly proposes that old Joe must have quite a prosperous man.
 And that mill would have been quite a specimen of its kind, you would think.

-Joseph Malone's brother was farm manager at Lisnavagh during the 1850s and 1860s.
+Joseph Malone's brother was farm manager at Lisnavagh during the 1850s and early 1860s.

 Kane Bunbury was proposed for membership of the RDS by Henry Kemmis and W. E. Steele, and elected an annual member on 28 April 1853.
 He remained an annual member up to the time of his death in 1874.
 Henry Kemmis had proposed Kane's nephew William McClintock Bunbury for RDS membership back in 1848.

 On the 1841 census, the Irish-born Henry Linway [sic] was recorded as Bunbury's servant at Westminster, suggesting that he worked for Thomas Bunbury, MP for Carlow and elder brother of Colonel Kane Bunbury.
 Born in Ireland circa 1820-1822, Henry was a son of Thomas Lurway (1793-1858), a man who appears to have simultaneously operated as a forester, a Hackney Fly Proprietor and a Licensed Victualler, owning the Adam & Eve Tavern in Hotwells, Bristol.
-In 1820, Thomas was married in St Mary's Parish Church, Henbury, to Mary Ann Smith (c.1796-1874), daughter of John Smith (1760-1839) and Alice Smith ( 1766-1845) of Burnett, Somerset.
+In 1820, Thomas was married in St Mary's Parish Church, Henbury, to Mary Ann Smith (c.1796-1874), daughter of John Smith (1760-1839) and Alice Smith (1766-1845) of Burnett, Somerset.
 If Henry was born in Ireland in 1822, as the census suggests, Thomas must have been based in Ireland at the time.
 Mary Ann may have been a kinswoman of James Smith, future steward of Moyle.
 The Lurways lived in Lime Kiln Lane, Bristol, also Windsor Terrace and later in Power Street.
 Thomas had a brother James Lurway.